plevym/clock/README.md

 # Clock

 Welcome to the Clock API!
-You can use this API to process payments and refunds, and create customers and cards.
+You can use this API to check in and out from work, and to generate working hours reports.

 ## Prerequisites